hazelcast/hazelcast-jet-reference-manual/docs/090_Under_the_Hood/020_How_Infinite_Stream_Processing_Works_In_Jet.md

     src="../images/exactly-once-2.png"
     width="350"/>

-2. At the barrier on both edges, taking a snapshot.
+2. At the barrier in both streams, taking a snapshot.

 <br>
 <br>